Red Cross struggles to see prison where Ukrainian POWS died

+Satellite photos taken before and after the attack show that a small, squarish building in the middle of the Olenivka prison complex was demolished, its roof in splinters.

-The International Committee of the Red Cross, which has organized civilian evacuations and worked to monitor the treatment of POWs held by Russia and Ukraine, said it requested access to the prison “to determine the health and condition of all the people present on-site at the time of the attack.”
+The ICRC, which has organized civilian evacuations and worked to monitor the treatment of POWs held by Russia and Ukraine, said it requested access to the prison “to determine the health and condition of all the people present on-site at the time of the attack.”

 “Our priority right now is making sure that the wounded receive lifesaving treatment and that the bodies of those who lost their lives are dealt with in a dignified manner,” the Red Cross said.

-But the organization said late Saturday that its request to access the prison had not been granted.
+But the organization said late Saturday that its request to access the prison had not been granted yet.

 Russia claimed Ukraine’s military used U.S.-supplied precision rocket launchers to target the prison in Olenivka, a settlement controlled by the Moscow-backed Donetsk People’s Republic.

-The Ukrainian military denied making any rocket or artillery strikes in Olenivka.
-It accused the Russians of shelling the prison to cover up the alleged torture and execution of Ukrainians there.
+The Ukrainian military accused the Russians of shelling the prison to cover up the alleged torture and execution of Ukrainians there.

 The Institute for the Study of War, a think tank based in Washington, said the competing claims and limited information prevented assigning full responsibility for the attack but the “available visual evidence appears to support the Ukrainian claim more than the Russian.”

-Moscow has opened a probe into the attack on the prison and the United Nations said it also was prepared to send investigators.
+Moscow has opened a probe into the attack and the U.N. said it also was prepared to send investigators.
 U.N. deputy spokesman Farhan Haq said “we stand ready to send a group of experts able to conduct an investigation, requiring the consent of the parties, and we fully support the initiatives” of the Red Cross.

-Elsewhere in eastern Ukraine, Russian rockets hit a school in Kharkiv, the country's second-largest city, overnight, and another attack occurred an hour later, Mayor Ihor Terekhov said Saturday.
-There were no immediate reports of injuries.
+Elsewhere in eastern Ukraine, Russian rockets hit a school in Kharkiv and a bus station in Sloviansk, among other strikes.
+In southern Ukraine, one person was reported killed and six injured in shelling in a residential area in Mykolaiv, local officials said.

-The bus station in the city of Sloviansk also was hit, according to Mayor Vadim Lyakh.
-Sloviansk is near the front line of fighting as Russian and separatist forces try to take full control of the Donetsk region, one of two eastern provinces that Russia has recognized as sovereign states.
+Russian and separatist forces are trying to take full control of the Donetsk region, one of two eastern provinces that Russia has recognized as sovereign states.

-Deputy Prime Minister Iryna Vereshchuk warned Saturday that Ukrainian-controlled parts of the Donetsk region will face severe heating problems this winter because of the extensive destruction of gas mains.
+Deputy Prime Minister Iryna Vereshchuk warned Saturday that Ukrainian-controlled parts of Donetsk will face severe heating problems this winter because of the destruction of gas mains.
 She called for a mandatory evacuation of residents before the cold weather sets in.

-In southern Ukraine, one person was killed and six injured in shelling that hit a residential area in Mykolaiv, a port city, the regional government said.

-Friday's attack on the prison reportedly killed Ukrainian soldiers captured in May after the fall of Mariupol, a Black Sea port city where troops and the Azov Regiment of the national guard famously held out against a months-long Russian siege.
+The prison attack reportedly killed Ukrainian soldiers captured in May after the fall of Mariupol, a Black Sea port city where troops and the Azov Regiment of the national guard famously held out against a months-long Russian siege.

-On Saturday, an association of Azov fighters' relatives dressed in black held a demonstration outside Kyiv's St. Sophia Cathedral and called for Russia to be designated a terrorist state for violating the Geneva Convention's rules for the treatment of war prisoners.
+On Saturday, an association of Azov fighters' relatives dressed in black demonstrated outside Kyiv's St. Sophia Cathedral and called for Russia to be designated a terrorist state for violating the Geneva Convention's rules for the treatment of war prisoners.

 A woman wearing dark glasses who gave only her first name, Iryna, was waiting for news of her 23-year-old son.

 “I don`t know how is he, where is he, if he is alive or no. I don`t know.
-It`s a horror, only horror.
-For a mother, it`s the biggest loss if her child has gone,” she said.
+It`s a horror, only horror,” she said.

 The statement likely referred to a refusal to meet Russia’s demand for gas payments in rubles rather than other currencies.
 Gazprom has previously suspended gas shipments to other EU countries, including the Netherlands, Poland and Bulgaria, because they would not pay in rubles.